kwaldenphd/Python/README.md

 <p align="center"><a href="https://github.com/kwaldenphd/Python/blob/master/images/Image_3.jpg?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/Python/blob/master/images/Image_3.jpg?raw=true" /></a></p>

-4. Notice that as with our other HTML and XML projects, Geany has highlighted the syntax for us to make debugging easier.
+4. Notice that as with our other HTML project, Geany has highlighted the syntax for us to make debugging easier.

 5. Now we need to run the file – either press F5 or select Build > Execute from the menu.
 A terminal window should open with the phrase “Hello World!”